isidrolv/JavaInterviewQuestionsAndAnswers/readme.md

   on the values.
 - **8 .
 Why do we need Wrapper classes in Java?**
   Wrapper classes in Java are needed for the following reasons:
+    -
         1. **Object-Oriented Programming**: Wrapper classes allow primitive data types to be treated as objects, enabling them to be used in object-oriented programming contexts.
+    -
         2. **Collections**: Collections in Java, such as `ArrayList`, can only store objects.
 Wrapper classes allow primitive types to be stored in collections.
+    -
         3. **Utility Methods**: Wrapper classes provide utility methods for converting between types and performing operations on the values.
+    -
         4. **Default Values**: Wrapper classes can be used to represent default values (e.g., `null` for an `Integer`), which is not possible with primitive types.
+    -
         5. **Type Safety**: Wrapper classes enable type safety in generic programming, ensuring that only the correct type of objects are used.
 - **9 .
 What are the different ways of creating Wrapper class instances?**
   There are two main ways to create instances of Wrapper classes in Java:
-    1. **Using Constructors**:
+    - a). **Using Constructors**:
       Each wrapper class has a constructor that takes a primitive type or a String as an argument.
        ```java
        Integer intObj1 = new Integer(10);
        Integer intObj2 = new Integer("10");
        ```
-    2. **Using Static Factory Methods**:
+    - b). **Using Static Factory Methods**:
       The wrapper classes provide static factory methods like `valueOf` to create instances.
        ```java
        Integer intObj1 = 10;
        Integer intObj2 = Integer.valueOf("10");
        ```
 - **10 .
-What are differences in the two ways of creating Wrapper classes?**
+What are differences in the two ways of creating Wrapper classes?** \
   The two ways of creating Wrapper class instances in Java are using constructors and using static factory methods.
 Here are the differences:

+    -
         1. **Using Constructors**:
-        - Each wrapper class has a constructor that takes a primitive type or a `String` as an argument.
+           Each wrapper class has a constructor that takes a primitive type or a `String` as an argument. \
-        - Example:
+           Example:
             ```java
             Integer intObj1 = new Integer(10);
             Integer intObj2 = new Integer("10");
             ```
+    -
         2. **Using Static Factory Methods**:
-        - Wrapper classes provide static factory methods like `valueOf` to create instances.
+           Wrapper classes provide static factory methods like `valueOf` to create instances.\
-        - Example:
+           Example:
             ```java
             Integer intObj1 = Integer.valueOf(10);
             Integer intObj2 = Integer.valueOf("10");
             ```
   **Differences**:
     - **Performance**: Static factory methods are generally preferred over constructors because they can cache frequently requested values, improving performance.
     - **Readability**: Using `valueOf` is often more readable and expressive.
     - **Deprecation**: Some constructors in wrapper classes are deprecated in favor of static factory methods.
 - **11 .
 What is auto boxing?**
   Autoboxing in Java is the automatic conversion that the Java compiler makes between the primitive types and their corresponding object wrapper classes.
 For example, converting an `int` to an `Integer`, a `double` to a `Double`, and